 Is CBD Oil Illegal?

-It is technically legal in all 50 states, but only if the CBD is derived from hemp.
+It is technically legal in all 50 states, but only if the CBD oils are derived from hemp.
 Hemp has been used for years in many industries.
 Hemp is legal in the U.S since it doesn’t have any psychoactive effects.
 Marijuana-derived CBD is a different story though.
 When it comes to marijuana-derived CBD, it comes down to states that have approved marijuana for recreational or medical use.

 As of 2018, there are 8 states that allow cannabis for recreational use.
 If you’re in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, or Washington you can enjoy marijuana-based CBD oil without needing a prescription.